arielsvn/arielsvn.github.io/_posts/2019-11-02-get-route-information-google-flights.md

 There was some manual work involved to get the data using this strategy.
 Since I wanted to get information for 6 airports and 7 days.
 However, I'm sure that writing a scrapper would have taken me more time and this just involved calling `scrape()` 35 times.

 I liked the resulting data visualization, and it was a nice way to learn how to work with geodata and ggplot.
-I'll publish the code I used soon.
+The entire notebook is published [here](http://arielrodriguezromero.com/cuba-plots/00-outgoing-flights.nb.html).

-Here's a higher resolution image of the flights coming out of Havana.
+The number of destinations from Havana impressed me.

 ![Havana flight](/assets/img/2019-11-02-havana-flights.png)